 A brief history of the Token Society of Great Britain

-Throughout our subsequent history we have worked closely with leading educational institutions and museums.
-Past presidents of the Society include Basil W. Robinson, keeper of the department of metalwork at the Victoria and Albert Museum and author of “The Arts of the Japanese Sword” (which at the time of publication was one of the most informative books on the subject available to the western student), and Victor Harris, keeper of Japanese antiquities at the British Museum.
+Throughout our subsequent history, we have worked closely with leading educational institutions and museums.
+Past presidents of the Society include: Basil W. Robinson, keeper of the department of metalwork at the Victoria and Albert Museum and author of “The Arts of the Japanese Sword” (which at the time of publication was one of the most informative books on the subject available to the western student), and Victor Harris, former keeper of Japanese antiquities at the British Museum.
 The Society supported the “Arts of the Samurai” exhibition held in 1990 and the “Cutting Edge” exhibition in 2004, both held at the British Museum under the curatorial control of Victor Harris.

-Alongside the regular monthly meetings and work with museums, the Society began to publish periodical programmes, newsletters and reference material for our growing membership.
-Among the first such references were “A Beginner’s Guide to Japanese Swords” compiled by the founding chairman Bon Dale together with Fred Stride and Clive Sinclaire as well as “A Dictionary of Japanese Sword Terms” by Richard Fuller.
+Alongside the regular member meetings and work with museums, the Society began to publish periodical programmes, newsletters and reference material for our growing membership.
+Among the first such references were “A Beginner’s Guide to Japanese Swords” compiled by the founding chairman Bon Dale together with Fred Stride and Clive Sinclaire, as well as “A Dictionary of Japanese Sword Terms” by Richard Fuller.
 Both of these have been of considerable benefit to readers and are still used by many today as a foundation for learning.
 The Society was also responsible for the first translation of Kokan Nagayama’s reference work “Token Kantei Dokuhon”, which was to eventually evolve in to the now much used “The Connoisseur’s Book of Japanese Swords”.
-Under the consecutive and successful leadership of John Anderson, Graham Curtis, Fred Stride and Clive Sinclaire the Society continued to expand and publish programmes, newsletters and periodicals containing informative articles and research contributed by the membership.
+Under the consecutive and successful leadership of John Anderson, Graham Curtis, Fred Stride and Clive Sinclaire, the Society continued to expand and publish programmes, newsletters and periodicals containing informative articles and research contributed by the membership.

 In 1976 The Society supported a shinsa in London organised by Iida Kazuo as part of a European tour.
 A report on the very successful event appeared in the Token Shinju press.